ybellerose/HMAC-API-Signature-Demo/README.md

 # Asymmetric Signature API Example

-This project demonstrates a simple FastAPI server that verifies digital signatures (RSA) on every POST request, and a Python client that signs requests using a private key.
+This project demonstrates a simple FastAPI server that verifies digital signatures (RSA) on every POST request, a Python client that signs requests using a private key, and a Flask/Tailwind web UI that lets you interactively explore man-in-the-middle (MITM) interception and modification of signed requests.

 ## Features
 - **Asymmetric cryptography (RSA)** for signing and verifying requests
 - **FastAPI** backend
 - **Python client** for sending signed requests
+- **Flask + Tailwind web UI** for interactive MITM demonstration

 ---